-- Hypothesis and open questions derived from the insights material for each team's subchallenge (persona, user journey, how might we question, etc.) - Experts - Your team - Face-to-face interview: Notebook & pen, camera - Remote interview: Notebook & pen or text document, video call tool or telephone
+- Hypothesis and open questions derived from the insights material for each team's business opportunity (persona, user journey, how might we question, etc.) - Experts - Your team - Face-to-face interview: Notebook & pen, camera - Remote interview: Notebook & pen or text document, video call tool or telephone

 - Prepare an interview guide for the expert interview.
 Unlike empathy interviews with users and stakeholders these interviews aren't about uncovering the needs of the interviewee.
-Rather, the point is to tap into your existing knowledge to extend your understanding of the subchallenge/How might we question.
-Therefore, incorporate the information you already gained during the Innovation Sprint into the interview guide. - Think about the questions you want to ask and in which topic blocks you can structure them. - Determine how you will introduce yourself and introduce the topic.
-In an expert interview, it is also important that your interviewee feels comfortable and that you ask rather simple questions at the beginning so that he or she can warm up a bit. - Distribute roles: Who is conducting the interview?
+Rather, the point is to tap into your existing knowledge to extend your understanding of the business opportunity/How might we question.
+Therefore, incorporate the information you already gained during the Ideation Sprint into the interview guide. - Think about the questions you want to ask and in which topic blocks you can structure them. - Determine how you will introduce yourself and introduce the topic.
+In an expert interview, it is also important that your interviewee feels comfortable and that you ask rather simple questions at the beginning so that they can warm up a bit. - Distribute roles: Who is conducting the interview?
 Who is taking notes?
 Who is observing?

-- What also counts in this kind of interview: Ideally, it should simply feel like a good, focused conversation.
+- Try to make the interview feel like a good, focused conversation.
 Your interview guide is not a checklist.
-When your interviewee has something interesting or exciting to tell you, just react spontaneously and go with the flow. - Also, an expert interview is led under similar rules as a user or stakeholder interview: - Be engaged and listen: An interview should feel like a good conversation in which you're listening intently to your interview partner and are paying attention to their answers.
-Also, non-verbal cues such as eye contact, nodding, and smiling signal that you're engaged and interested. - One question at a time: Just ask one questions at a time, otherwise it might be confusing for your interviewees. - Dig deeper: Pick up on your interviewee's answers and ask, if there is something that interests you.
+When your interviewee has something interesting or exciting to tell you, just react spontaneously and go with the flow. - Also, an expert interview is led under similar rules as a user or stakeholder interview: - Be engaged and listen: Listen carefully to your interview partner and are pay attention to their answers.
+Also, nonverbal cues such as eye contact, nodding, and smiling signal that you're engaged and interested. - One question at a time: Just ask one question at a time, otherwise it might be confusing for your interviewees. - Dig deeper: Build on your interviewee's answers and ask further questions, if there is something that interests you.

 - Allow for pauses: Try not to fill any silence.
 After asking a question give them time to reflect and answer.
 Don't assume you know what they're going to say or put words in their mouth.
 Let them articulate their thoughts in their own words. - Stay unbiased: Observe and ask questions without judging.
 Don't correct, refute or challenge.
-Don't suggest answers to your questions. - Take notes: As much as is practical, take notes during the interview, so it is easier to remember it later.
+Don't suggest answers to your questions. - Take notes: Take notes during the interview as much as possible, so that it is easier to remember it later.